 Neutrons are ideal to study the adsorption of molecular hydrogen

 Neutron scattering is a very sensitive tool to study the motion of hydrogen, the neutron also distinguishes the signals coming from different isotopes like hydrogen and deuterium.
-“In the metal organic framework, hydrogen molecules adsorbe on different sites, by tracking the relative populations of hydrogen and deuterium in each site, neutrons clearly elucidated the mechanism of isotopic separation.”
-Timmy Ramirez-Cuesta, from the Spallation neutron scource at Oak Ridge National Laboratory says.
-The research made use of ORNL’s VISION spectrometer, the world most powerful chemical neutron spectrometer.
+“In the metal-organic framework, hydrogen molecules adsorb on different sites, by tracking the relative populations of hydrogen and deuterium in each site, neutrons clearly elucidated the mechanism of isotopic separation.”
+Timmy Ramirez-Cuesta, from the Spallation Neutron Source at Oak Ridge National Laboratory, says.
+The research made use of ORNL’s VISION spectrometer, the world’s most powerful chemical neutron spectrometer.

 Reference: “Capture of heavy hydrogen isotopes in a metal-organic framework with active Cu(I) sites” by I. Weinrauch, I. Savchenko, D. Denysenko, S. M. Souliou, H-H Kim, M. Le Tacon, L. L. Daemen, Y. Cheng, A. Mavrandonakis, A. J. Ramirez-Cuesta, D. Volkmer, G. Schütz, M. Hirscher and T. Heine, 28 February 2017, Nature Communications.